-The Apprenticeship programme allows people to be given practical training that is relevant to your business.
-The programme combines on and off the job learning so that:
+An Apprenticeship offers practical training that is relevant to your business.
+An Apprenticeship combines on and off the job learning so that:

 - The apprentice is working for you whilst they learn.

-- Once qualified, they have gained valuable real world experience.
+- At the end of the training, they have gained valuable real world experience.